Type: unix-block

 Configuration examples

-Add a unix-block device to an instance by specifying its source and path:
+Add a unix-block device to a container by specifying its source and path:

 lxc config device add <instance_name> <device_name> unix-block source=<path_on_host> path=<path_on_instance>

-If you want to use the same path on the instance as on the host, you can omit the source option:
+If you want to use the same path on the container as on the host, you can omit the source option:

 lxc config device add <instance_name> <device_name> unix-block path=<path_to_the_device>